 - TALKMADE: Create or speed up a club culture through discussion with coaches.

-- SMARTFIELDERR: Implement a training model and video analysis to develop professional players.
+- SMARTFIELDER: Implement a training model and video analysis to develop professional players.

 - CO-LEARNING: Decentralize teaching processes in order to speed up learning processes.

 - COMMITTEES: Embody the club values in order to develop an identity